diequies/100daysofdata/README.md

 ---

+### **Days 110 of #100DaysOfData Challenge**

+During today I tried to progress mainly on my courses and books, although also I kept up with the model training for *Omdena*.

+1. **Project**: [Using Computer Vision to Detect Ethnicity in News and Videos and Improve Ethnicity Awareness](https://omdena.com/projects/ethnicity-awareness/).
+Even though I am being completely unsuccesful because of my unexperience, just trying to improve the performance of the model is helping me to understand how it works.
+I will start reading more about active learning, at least until Monday.
+2. **Course**: [Machine Learning Scientist with Python datacamp Career Track](https://app.datacamp.com/learn/career-tracks/machine-learning-scientist-with-python).
+Finished the *Linear Classifiers in Python* course.
+Nothing new but a good refresher of the theory and good to get some practice.

+---

 ### **Days 109 of #100DaysOfData Challenge**

 Today was more a discussion day at *Omdena*, not much coding but lots of time on meetings.
 On other terms, I finished the chapter one of the book and progressed a bit on *Coursera* and *Datacamp*.